 Tulips will thrive in almost any type of soil where there is reasonable drainage.
 During the growing season they like plenty of moisture but the roots must not stand in water.
 Be careful not to feed tulips during the growing season as this will produce 'leggy' plants.
 Plant from October until late December, 4 inches deep and approximately 5 to 6 inches apart.

 Plant at the right depth.
 Follow instructions for your climate as seen in Figure 6.
-Space them correctly.
+Space them in the dirt correctly.
 Set tulip bulbs 2 to 4 inches apart.
 Exception: When planting forget-me-nots, pansies, violas, or other flowers above the bulbs, plant the tulips 8 inches apart on center and the flowers 10 inches on center.
-See the depth chart in Figure 6.
+See the depth chart in Figure 6, as developed by Tripp.
 If you are using one of the many available bulb planters be sure that the soil in the whole planting area is well worked to prevent any sitting water at the bottom of the hole made by the planter.

 Water well after planting, and often enough to keep the soil from drying out when there is a lack of rain.
 When stems emerge from the soil, water to keep the soil moist.

 Tulip failures are mostly due to damage by slugs and snails.
+And squirrels enjoy digging up the bulbs for a tasty treat.
 Apply a slug repellant immediately after planting and repeat at monthly intervals until the plants stand well above the ground.

 After Flowering Remove flower heads (deadheading) and let the plant die back before removing.
 This allows the food supply in the plant to feed the main bulb that will produce next year’s flower.
 It is important with tulips that all the dead foliage and petals are removed and not composted.
 Tulip plants can leave a disease, 'tulip fire' as they die off in late spring.

-Like other bulbs, Tulips should be stored in a cool, well ventilated area.
+Like other bulbs, Tulips should be stored in a cool, well-ventilated area.
 The garage in summer is definitely not the place to keep tulip bulbs.
 Many an inexperienced gardener has pulled up bulbs, and kept them in the garage until fall planting, only to find, dried up bulbs a few months later.

-Forcing Tulips Tulips can be forced to bloom indoors winter months.
+Forcing Tulips Tulips can be forced to bloom indoors in winter months.
 Plant a few bulbs in a flower pot.
 Then chill the pot or set it in the cold for 12 to 15 weeks.
 After the pot is brought indoors the tulips will grow and bloom.